ACR-GD/yokandigital-site/replit.md

 ## Backend Architecture
 - **Framework**: Express.js with TypeScript for API server
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
-- **Storage**: Dual storage implementation with in-memory storage for development and PostgreSQL for production
+- **Storage**: DatabaseStorage implementation using Neon PostgreSQL for data persistence
 - **Validation**: Zod schemas shared between frontend and backend for consistent data validation
 - **Development**: Vite integration for hot module replacement in development mode